smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Join Syntax
 🔵 [Table Of Contents](#table-of-contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The standard ANSI:SQL joins are `INNER`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, `FULL OUTER JOIN`, and `CROSS JOIN`.
 For NULL markers, all 5 of these joins treat the NULL marker as **UNKOWN**.
 For this reason I do not demonstrate each of these joins, but only the relevant joins needed to understand the behavior of NULL markers.
-Also, I include some alternativfe methods for joining if you need to treat NULLS as equals, these methods use the `ISNULL`, `ON EXISTS`, and the `IS [NOT] DISTINCT FROM` clauses.
+Also, I include some alternative methods for joining if you need to treat NULLS as equals, these methods use the `ISNULL`, `ON EXISTS`, and the `IS [NOT] DISTINCT FROM` clauses.
 See my documentation **Advanced SQL Joins** for more examples of these clauses.

 ---------------------------------------------------------
 **INNER JOIN**